 Because of their increasing role in decision making, algorithms are becoming a new form of political authority (Amoore & Raley, 2017).
 Many vendors of ubiquitous algorithms describe their products utilizing metrics that are represented to be fact based, objective, and rational.
 These descriptions are based on assumptions that the models represent "the real world" and are complete and accurate.
 Appealing to improved efficiency and accuracy, these algorithms leave no room for multiple realities.
 The ethical framework used in the creation of an algorithm will influence the interpretation and results produced by the algorithm.
-Current vendor publications concerning algorithms are void of the ethical framework used by the creators of the algorithms.
-Transparent business communications about the ethical framework used in creating and the judgment of input and output data is required to enable understanding.
+Current vendor publications concerning algorithms are void of the ethical framework used in creating and the judgment of input and output data is required to enable understanding.